Introduction to Microsoft VBScript (Visual Basic Script): VBScript Tutorial #1

 Important to Know:

-To understand the practical implementation of VBScript in terms of QTP, you must have knowledge of variables, constants, etc. and I will cover that in my upcoming tutorials and for time being, I just want to show you the VBScript code with the concept of an external file.
+To understand the practical implementation of VBScript in terms of QTP, you must know variables, constants, etc. and I will cover that in my upcoming tutorials and for time being, I just want to show you the VBScript code with the concept of an external file.

 VBScript in External File: